palmerwenzel/deep-research-brainlift/docs/codebase-rules.md

 ### File-Level Documentation
 - **Header Comments:**
-  Every file must start with a header comment block that explains the file’s purpose, content, and any important usage notes.
+  Every file must start with a header comment block that explains the file's purpose, content, and any important usage notes.

   Example for a TypeScript file:
   ```ts